montagejs/collections/README.md

 guard after the first failure.
 Iterators stop consuming after the the first failure.

-(Array, Iterator, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)
+(Array, Iterator, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, LfuSet, LfuMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

 *The method `all` from version 1 was removed in version 2 in favor of the idiom `every(Boolean)`.*